amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 To the programmer, the syntax is the intimate touchpoint with a language.
 So, programmers grow emotionally attached to a language, mainly for its attractive, intuitive syntax.
 Of course, semantics is important to programmers, too, to do the job right.
 During the three-quarters of a century over which high-level programming languages have been in use, a handful of design philosophies and implementation practices have emerged as dominant ones.
 Modern languages must adhere to those good principles, to promote execution efficiency and programmer productivity.
 It is, therefore, important to modernise both the dated syntactic jerks and the antiquated semantics quirks of Fortran.

 In this section, I propose a modernised Fortran syntax that resembles the syntax of the ML family of FP languages.
 This choice is deliberate.
 First, the ML family uses the clutter-free offside rule (meaningful whitespace) of [ISWIM](https://en.wikipedia.org/wiki/ISWIM), a seminal FP research language.
 Although Python is of the OO lineage, it follows the offside rule.
 Marks for Python, there.
 Secondly, Fortran leans heavily towards mathematics, much like FP languages, and the most established languages in the FP paradigm belong to the ML family.
-Thirdly, the offside rule, together with a small collection of carefully chosen syntactic rules, yield a clean, clear, cogent syntax without parentheses, braces, commas, semicolons, and other syntactic noises, as demonstrated by Hope, Clean, Miranda, Haskell, Agda, Idris, and other descendants of ML.
+Thirdly, the offside rule, together with a small collection of carefully chosen syntactic rules, yield a clean, clear, cogent syntax without parentheses, braces, commas, semicolons, and other syntactic noises, as demonstrated by Hope, Clean, Miranda, Haskell, Agda, Idris, Caml, OCaml, Coq, F*, Lean, and other descendants of ML.

 The syntactic and semantic modifications proposed in this section, like all such proposals, are always susceptible to being dismissed as "mere preferences".
 The conversation, then, quickly devolves into a fight over who has a better taste.
 To avoid that, I have provided my reasoning behind every choice, so that it could be subjected to a reasoned critique.
 However, rejecting a proposal by saying, "We reject the *new*, because we have always done it the *old* way" is neither reasonable nor valid.
 Also, the proposal to remove the unnecessary, irrelevant, old syntax cannot be countered with, "We want that", because wants are not needs.
 And earlier, I have already refuted the claimed supremacy of absolute backward compatibility.